openharmony/docs/en/application-dev/reference/apis-notification-kit/errorcode-notification.md

 **Solution**

-N/A
+Not supported

 ## 1600008 User Not Found

 **Error Message**

-The user is not exist.
+The user does not exist.

 **Description**